Ugo Monye: Club success

-In September 2010, Ugo suffered a career-threatening injury and after surgery he was sidelined for 12 weeks.
-This ruled him out of Martin Johnson's England Squad for the Autumn Test Series and consequently the 2011 Six Nations tournament.
+In September 2010, Ugo suffered a career-threatening injury and, after surgery, was sidelined for 12 weeks.
+This ruled him out of the England squad for the autumn test series and consequently the 2011 Six Nations tournament.
 He returned to play for Harlequins who he helped to win the Amlin Challenge Cup, before being named in the England training squad for the 2011 Rugby World Cup at the end of the season.

 Monye started for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.

 On 24 March 2015, Monye announced he was retiring at the end of the season.

 Chair of independent advisory group on diversity

 In April 2021, Monye was appointed chair of the Rugby Football Union's independent advisory group on diversity.

 In June 2022, during an interview with The Telegraph, Monye argued that rugby union needed to tackle its "heavy drinking" and "laddish" culture in order to become fully inclusive.